mileskent/low-level-vault/Architecture.md

 Architecture defines what a computer system will do.
 As opposed to [[Organization]] The abstract design and structure of a computer system.
 It includes the set of rules and methods that describe the functionality, organization, and implementation of computer systems.
 Architecture is concerned with the higher-level aspects like the instruction set (how a machine understands and processes instructions), addressing modes, data types, and the hardware abstraction (e.g., the interaction between the CPU and memory).
 It is more about the "what" the system does.
-The abstraction involving programmer-visible details of a computer system such as [[ISA]].
+The abstraction involving programmer-visible details of a computer system such as [[Instruction Set Architecture|ISA]].

 # Style
 ## Accumulator